dharamveergit/akashnetworkwebsite/src/content/Providers_Homepage/index.md

 ---
 heroSection:
-  heroImage: "./assets/card-image.png"
+  heroImage: "./assets/hero.svg"
-  title: Offer your compute resources and join the Akash providers
+  title: Become an Akash compute provider and earn
-  description: Praetor App makes it simple to become an Akash Network cloud provider.
-Instead of utilizing the Command-line Interface, you can use a streamlined UI to become a provider.
+  description: Offer your compute resources on the Akash marketplace, and earn when people deploy.
+The Akash Provider Console walks you through the setup process, so you can get up and running on the Akash Supercloud.
   links:
     - label: Praetor App Documentation
       link: "/"